 Alternatives to Physical Gold

 If gold and precious metals are an asset class that you want to include in an IRA, there are easier ways to do this than holding the physical metal.
 These include a number of ETFs and mutual funds.
 Here are a couple to consider:

 - The SPDR Gold Shares ETF (GLD) is a pass-through for the physical ownership of gold.
 As an ETF, GLD offers the daily liquidity that owning physical gold does not.
 The expense ratio is a reasonable 0.40%.
 One issue is that the “middlemen” are not required to offer full insurance, so ETF shareholders may not be fully insured against losses that are not due to the negligence of the custodian or others in the chain.

-- The Vanguard Mining and Precious Metals Fund (VGPMX) is a low-cost mutual fund that invests in companies involved in gold and other precious metal mining and exploration.
+- The Vanguard Precious Metals and Mining Fund (VGPMX) is a low-cost mutual fund that invests in companies involved in gold and other precious metals mining and exploration.
 Though not a pure gold fund, VGPMX’s results will track the price of gold and related metals to a large extent.

 Owning physical gold in an IRA may seem tempting, but don’t do it.
 If you truly believe it is a good idea, at least double-check the rules from the IRS and the fees from the custodian before putting gold into your IRA.
 Be sure you understand all the rules surrounding physical ownership of gold in this type of account.